Real-Serious-Games/C-Sharp-Promise/README.md

 			// All animations have completed in sequence.
 		});

-Ok... so we've veered majorly into [functional programming](http://en.wikipedia.org/wiki/Functional_programming) territory here, but therein are some very powerful and expressive programming techniques.
+Holy cow... we've just careened into [functional programming](http://en.wikipedia.org/wiki/Functional_programming) territory, herein lies very powerful and expressive programming techniques.

+## Combining Parallel and Sequential Operations

+	Promise.Sequence(				// Play operations 1 and 2 sequently.
+   		() => Promise.All(				// Operation 1: Play animation and sound at same time.
+			RunAnimation("Foo"),
+			PlaySound("Bar")
+ 		),
+   		() => Promise.All(
+			RunAnimation("One"),		// Operation 2: Play animation and sound at same time.
+			PlaySound("Two")
+   		)
+	);

+I'm starting to feel like we are defining behavior trees.

 ## Examples ##